 Auto accidents - no matter how minor - are shocking, scary events to all involved.
 First and foremost, the top priority is to get the injured medical care ASAP, as those first few moments are critical to recovery, and sometimes, survival.
 However, accident victims have other things to consider too.
 This article is intended to be shared with friends and loved ones before an accident happens, to keep in mind some things to do in the event of an accident that can help in going through the insurance claims process or even building a tort case.
 Click for information on the importance of collecting physical evidence after a car crash and other tips.

 At about 1:15am, two deputies were in a police SUV when they were struck by a driver that failed to stop at a stop sign.
+The collision pushed their vehicle off of the road, and they were both injured along with a passenger in the other vehicle, but are expected to be okay.

 At about 3:00 pm, a man hijacked a woman's car, struck her with it, and fled the scene, which lead police to pursue the man.
 Eventually, the man crashed the vehicle and was detained, and the woman who was hit was hospitalized, but only sustained non-life threatening injuries.

 Lee County deputy was found at fault in an accident that killed Austin Dukette, 15.
-Deputy Douglas E.
+Deputy Douglas E. Hood was cited for careless driving following a two-month investigation.